Kccendana/catalog_of_my_things/README.md

 # 📖 Catalog Of My Things <a name="about-project"></a>

-Catalog Of My Things is an .....
+Catalog Of My Things is Ruby console App used with OOP that can keep records of item,book, musics, Movies.

 ## 🛠 Built With <a name="built-with"></a>